dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerExited>, that's raised when the pointer that's in the view's bounding area leaves that bounding area.
 - <xref:Microsoft.Maui.Controls.PointerGestureRecognizer.PointerMoved>, that's raised when the pointer moves while remaining within the bounding area of the view.

+A <xref:Microsoft.Maui.Controls.PointerEventArgs> object accompanies the events, and defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
+For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).

 ::: moniker-end

 ::: moniker range=">=net-maui-8.0"